od-blip/Coffee-Shop-Analysis/README.md

 ### Exploratory Data Analysis

-Exploratory Data Analysis (EDA) refers to the initial investigation and examination of data to discover patterns, spot anomalies, test hypotheses, and check assumptions using statistical and graphical tools.
-Below is a numbered list of the key EDA activities you performed in this Excel-based analysis:
+Below is a numbered list of the key EDA activities performed in this Excel-based analysis:

 #### Few Important Tables 💻